History of Irish Americans in Boston: Know Nothings

-In 1854 the Know Nothings took control of the Massachusetts legislature.
+In 1854, the Know Nothings took control of the Massachusetts legislature.
 Among other things, they passed laws barring Catholics from being buried in public cemeteries, denying church officials any control over church property, and requiring children to read from the Protestant Bible (the King James Version) in public schools.
 They formed a Nunnery Committee that raided Catholic schools and convents on trumped-up pretexts.
 The Boston Police Department's first Irish officer, Bernard "Barney" McGinniskin, was fired that year without cause, and on Independence Day, the newly constructed St. Gregory's Church in Dorchester was burned to the ground by Know Nothing rioters.

 In Boston's public schools, Catholic children were required to say Protestant prayers and sing Protestant hymns, and their history books were written from an anti-Catholic point of view.
 In 1859, a Catholic boy who refused to recite the Protestant version of the Ten Commandments was severely beaten, leading to the Eliot School Rebellion.
-Over 300 boys withdrew from the school, prompting St. Mary's Parish to create a primary school to educate them.
+Over 300 boys withdrew from the school, which prompted St. Mary's Parish to create a primary school to educate them.

 Civil War

 Although Boston was an important center of abolitionism, most Irish immigrants were strongly opposed to blacks and to abolitionists.
 Historian Brian Kelly says, "Though they were neither consistent stalwarts of the northern war effort nor pure-and-simple dupes of the slavocracy, the Irish were capable both of ardent support and sacrifices for the Union cause and of vicious hatred for the "n*****s" and his/her abolitionist sympathizers."
 Many fought for the Union, including Colonel Thomas Cass, who commanded an Irish regiment, the Fighting Ninth; and Patrick Robert Guiney, who fought in over thirty engagements.
-Sister Mary Anthony O'Connell served as a nurse on the front lines, where she was known as the "Angel of the Battlefield".
+Sister Mary Anthony O'Connell served as a nurse on the front lines, where she was known as the "Angel of the Battlefield."
 Irish Bostonians also contributed to the war effort by working in the Watertown arsenal and the iron foundries of South Boston, or in the shipyards, building warships for the navy.
 However, as in New York City, on July 14, 1863, a draft riot attempting to raid Union armories broke out among Irish Catholics in the North End, resulting in approximately 8 to 14 deaths.
 In the 1860 presidential election, Boston Irish Catholics mostly voted against Abraham Lincoln.
 The critical factor among the Irish, according to Kelly, was the powerful role of the Catholic Church.
 He states: